• Skip to primary navigation

 • Whisk in the oil, vanilla extract, lemon juice, and lemon zest.

-• Add the oat mixture to this wet mixture and mix well together.
+• Add this egg mixture to the oat mixture and mix well together.

 • Add the wet mixture all at once to the dry ingredients.
 Stir just until moistened.